-A Waiting Game For Immigrants And Border Agents On 2 Sides Of The Border Wall
+A Waiting Game For Immigrants And Border Agents On Both Sides Of The Wall

 Humanitarian visas and a job

 More and more Hondurans who came in the caravan are deciding to stay in Tijuana.
 Mexico has issued more than 2,000 humanitarian visas that allow them to work in this booming border city on the Pacific coast.
-While the town leadership was initially hostile to their arrival, many citizens have warmed up to them.
+While the town leadership initially was hostile about their arrival, many citizens have warmed up to them.

 "We've seen these people working around town, in barber shops, selling clothes, taking jobs in the assembly plants.
 They are people who want to get ahead.
 We don't have any problem with them.
 Here in Tijuana, there's work for anybody who's willing to work," says Juan Carlos Rodriguez Marquez, a local lawyer who was walking his dog along a beachside park.